skdubg/openwrt-fritz7490/README.md

    - Firmware images will be available as workflow artifacts
    - Both Lantiq and WASP images are built and integrated automatically

-### Required Firmware Files
+## Required and Extracting Firmware Files

-**⚠️ Legal Notice**: Due to licensing restrictions, proprietary firmware files cannot be distributed in this repository.
+**⚠️ Important**: Due to licensing restrictions, proprietary firmware files cannot be distributed in this repository.

 You need the following firmware files:
 - `ath9k-eeprom-ahb-18100000.wmac.bin` - WiFi calibration data (Extract from running Lantiq)
 - `cal-pci-0000:00:00.0.bin` - WiFi calibration data (Extract from running Lantiq)

-## Extracting Required Firmware Files
+**Note**: The calibration files in this repository are only placeholders.
+They are needed to build the Initial Lantiq image with GitHub Actions.

 ### Step 1: Build and Flash Initial Lantiq Image